How to convert a garage into an art studio

 LIGHTING IS CRUCIAL

 If you are using the studio as a space to create artwork, the right lighting is crucial.
 My garage came with five florescent lights that seemed adequate at first.
 After further research, I learned that it is very important to have your lighting as close to daylight as possible.
 I saw a huge difference in color representation once I switched the florescent lightbulbs to 5000 lumens (daylight).
 There are abundant articles online about the details of lighting which I recommend you take the time to research before investing in an expensive lighting system.
-I installed Sunco lighting 5000K daylight fixtures.
+I installed Sunco lighting 5000K daylight fixtures. and they work great!

-GARAGE DOORS FIASCO
+GARAGE DOOR FIASCO